-While Lauer did get tough with Trump on some issues, he largely pussyfooted around the candidate.
+Lauer did get tough with Trump on some issues, but largely pussyfooted around the candidate.
 That set a low bar for his success, and a much higher one for Clinton’s.
-Lauer’s handling of the debate demonstrated something important not only about himself, but the media as a whole.

 The moderator failed, but so did the network

 An NBC executive speaking to CNN anonymously called Lauer’s moderation “a disaster.”
-His failure to prepare properly may have had something to do with it.
 New York Times TV critic James Poniewozik wrote that Lauer appeared “unprepared on specifics of military and foreign policy.
 He performed like a soldier sent on a mission without ammunition, beginning with a disorganized offensive, ending in a humiliating retreat.”

 As Vanity Fair put it, Lauer’s treatment made it seem as though Clinton’s use of a private email server was serious.
 He made it look as dire, if not more so than, Trump’s praise of Vladimir Putin, his disappointment that the U.S. didn’t steal Iraq’s oil, and his bad-mouthing of NATO.
 The bar Lauer set for Trump’s performance didn’t win him the presidency, but it didn’t hurt either.
 His heir apparently had similar issues with Trump, viewers may remember.

 Is Megyn Kelly the new Lauer?

 “It was all about replacing Matt Lauer in a couple of years,” an insider told Vanity Fair before Lauer’s firing.
 “They want to protect the Today show and they will build the Today show around her.”
 So far though, Kelly’s performance makes her even less likable than Lauer.